CYBIRD-D/How-to-Choose-your-LLM-Model-for-translation/README_en.md

 [Hugging Face](https://huggingface.co/)

 - **How to choose a suitable parameter size**
+  - The larger the product of model size × data × compute, the better the performance tends to be (scaling law)
+    - For example: Qwen3-4B < Qwen3-8B < Qwen3-14B < Qwen3-32B
+  - Typical open-source model size tiers: 4B±; 8B±; 14B±; 32B±; 70B±; 100B+

 This section only discusses GGUF models supported by llama.cpp (can be deployed with ollama/LM Studio).</br>
 Example: Qwen3 GGUF quantization sizes and recommended VRAM (llama.cpp)

 > Note: “Recommended VRAM” is a conservative estimate of “model file size + ~1 GB headroom”; longer context or putting the KV cache in VRAM requires more VRAM.</br>
 > Overflowing VRAM (spilling into system RAM) can drastically reduce speed.</br>
-> In theory, the more parameters a model has, the higher the translation quality.
+> In theory, the more parameters a model has, the higher the translation quality; models from different series are hard to compare.

 ### Qwen3-8B (GGUF)